scribd/Lucid/Documentation/Manual/CommandExtensions.md

 # Lucid - Extensions

-For projects with very specific needs, Lucid supports extensions which have the ability to generate their own swift files, using the same environment and frameworks than the Lucid command line tool.
+For projects with very specific needs, Lucid supports extensions which have the ability to generate their own swift files, using the same environment and frameworks as the Lucid command line tool.

 ## Setup Extensions